content-left-bg.png

 • Regularly reviewing policies, procedures and other supporting resources to ensure relevance, accuracy and effectiveness.

-• Grant data is reported internally and externally to communicate performance against strategic objectives and drive ongoing continuous improvement.
+• Reporting grant data internally and externally to communicate performance against strategic objectives and drive ongoing continuous improvement.

 Requirements

-Only grant funding paid to external providers is to be managed under the Grants Management Framework and policy.
-For the purpose of this policy, a ‘grant’ is funding provided to external entities (including community groups, statutory bodies, local government or commercial enterprises) that exhibits some, or all, of the following characteristics:
+Only grant funding paid to external providers is to be managed under the Grants management framework and policy.
+For the purpose of this policy, a ‘grant’ is funding provided to external entities (including community groups and organisations, statutory bodies, local government or commercial enterprises) that exhibits some, or all, of the following characteristics:

-• a transfer which may not directly give approximately equal value in return to ECEI; and
+• a transfer which may not directly give approximately equal value in return to EC

-• a recipient that has been selected on merit against a set of program-specific criteria.
+• a transfer where the recipient that has been selected on merit against a set of program-specific criteria.

 The following activities are not to be managed under this policy:

-• funding or budget transfers from ECEI to regional cost centres to support the delivery of internally led programs;
+• funding or budget transfers from EC to regional cost centres to support the delivery of internally led programs

-• activities where an external provider has been selected in a procurement process to deliver a specific activity.
-This will be managed in accordance with the approved departmental procurement procedure; and
+• activities where an external provider has been selected in a procurement process to deliver a specific activity (this will be managed in accordance with the approved departmental Purchasing and procurement procedure)

 • leasing arrangements where an external provider has entered into a lease for a department-owned asset.